gavincarr/seedkit/README.md

 - generating SLIP-39 mnemonic shares from a BIP-39 mnemonic seed

-- validating that a full set of SLIP-39 mnemonic shares is complete and all generate the same master secret
+- validating that all shares from a set of SLIP-39 mnemonic shares are valid and that all combinations generate the same master secret

 - combining a minimal set SLIP-39 mnemonic shares to recover a BIP-39 mnemonic seed

-- converting a set of SLIP-39 mnemonic shares into a labelled word format (suitable for stamping onto metal washers), and the reverse
+- converting a set of SLIP-39 mnemonic shares into a labelled word format (suitable for transcribing on long-term media like metal), and converting labelled words back into SLIP-39 mnemonic shares (e.g. for transcription validation)

 Security